jasonkwm/faq-accordion-card-main/README.md

 ### The Challenge
 The challenge is to build out this order summary card component and get it looking as close to the design above as possible.

-This is my solution to the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
+This is my solution to the [FAQ accordion card on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 I've decided to complete this mini-project using HTML & SCSS.